great-expectations/great_expectations/docs/how_to_guides/configuring_datasources/how_to_configure_a_pandas_s3_datasource.rst

             1. choose from a list of data assets in this datasource
             2. enter the path of a data file
         : 1

+    Verify that all your data assets appear in the list:

 #. **Verify that all your data assets appear in the list**